danielrosen29/Forecasting_Project/readme.md

   somewhat distant past.
 Because it is more significant around 12 months, it adds further evidence for annual seasonality.

-Now, that there is evidence that the time series is not stationary, lets perform the Ljung-Box test to confirm if the time series is in fact not stationary.
+Now that there is evidence that the time series is not stationary, let’s perform the Ljung-Box test to confirm if the time series is in fact not stationary.